-Get to know what’s about to happen this month in Košice – Festival of sacred art will take place just in a few days and you’re more than welcome to join.
+Get to know what’s about to happen this month in Košice – Festival of sacred art will take place this November and you’re more than welcome to join.
 On such occasion, we went through one of our own sacred pilgrimages we’d done earlier at the end of summer.
 7 places we visited embody the spiritual aura of Košice and charm to be explored.
 And all of that accompanied by our local ceramist Andrea Čepiššáková.
-Take a look at these beautiful buildings stealing your breath away and stop by in Košice for the upcoming festival.
-There’s no correct denomination when it comes to faith.
+Have a look at these beautiful buildings which take your breath away.

 The dome also works as a starting point for pilgrimage routes to Levočská hora and is known internationally as a part of European Camino de Santiago.
 Learn more about the Way of Saint James through the eyes of Andrea Čepiššáková.

 The Synagogue on Zvonárska Street

 After the Cathedral’s visit, we proceeded to Zvonárska Street with the oldest Orthodox synagogue built in 1883.
 This area belongs to a former Jewish quarter in Košice and is now still home to the Jewish community with several offices or kosher restaurant.
 It’s possible to find a rabi’s flat in here, town hall or ritual spa

 The war suffering had been embedded onto the walls during the Second World War and the building itself has gone through a lot of changes in the past century.
 The interior worked as a library warehouse and, consequently, got severely damaged and is being under reconstruction.
 We loved its current state, however, and recommend to visit the synagogue asap.
 The unique opportunity will occur during the dates of the Festival of sacred art when this Jewish temple will relive through the collective effort of numerous artists to bring its authentic atmosphere closer to tourists and locals as well.

 Dominican Church / Church of the Assumption of the Virgin Mary